 What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

-The Concrete Pictorial Abstract approach is now an essential tool in teaching maths at KS1 and KS2, so here we explain what it is, why its use is so widespread, what misconceptions there may be around using concrete resources throughout a child’s primary maths education, and how best to use the CPA approach yourself in your KS1 and KS2 maths lessons.
+It is now an essential tool in teaching maths at KS1 and KS2, so here we explain in more depth what it is, why its use is so widespread, what misconceptions there may be around using concrete resources throughout a child’s primary maths education, and how best to use the CPA approach yourself in your KS1 and KS2 maths lessons.

-The maths curriculum is far too broad to cover in one blog, so the focus here will be on specifically how the CPA approach can be used to support the teaching and learning of the four written calculation methods.
+The maths curriculum is far too broad to cover in one blog, so the focus here will specifically be on how the CPA approach can be used to support the teaching and learning of the four written calculation methods.

 Guide To Hands On Manipulatives